nwops/kitchen-vmpool/README.md

 state stores to be used.
 Vmpool even allows the user to create their own state store and package as a separate gem.
 Test kitchen will use these state stores to get members of the pools in order to test against.

-Kitchen-vmpool creates your hosts really fast simply because all the hostnames are cached ahead of time.

-Increase your perceived test kitchen host creation time by 200x

 ## Currently Available State stores

 ### Gitlab Commit Store Example